manaliwalke/Twitter-sentiment-analysis/README.md

 # Twitter Sentiment Analysis

-CS583 course project at University of Illinois at Chicago.
+Machine Learning course project at University of Illinois at Chicago.

 ## Task